Tenchi2xh/CRT/doc/thesis.md

 Some parts were inspired from example grammars provided by the ANTLR team on GitHub, in particular the Java grammar^[http://github.com/antlr/grammars-v4/blob/master/java/Java.g4], from which much was learned about left-recursion and operator precedence.

-The "ANTLR 4 IDE" Eclipse plug-in^[http://github.com/jknack/antlr4ide] proved to be very useful during the development of the grammar.
-It provides useful tools for debugging such as syntax diagrams and live parse tree visualisation --- just choose a grammar rule, type in code and a corresponding parse tree is updated at every keystroke. <!-- Figure \ref{fig:parsetree} shows such a generated parse tree.
+Furthermore, the "ANTLR 4 IDE" *Eclipse* plug-in^[http://github.com/jknack/antlr4ide] proved to be very useful during the development of the grammar.
+It provides useful tools for debugging such as syntax diagrams and live parse tree visualisation --- just choose a grammar rule, type in code and a corresponding parse tree is updated at every keystroke.<!-- Figure \ref{fig:parsetree} shows such a generated parse tree.

 \customfig{img/parse-tree.png}{ANTLR 4 IDE's live parse tree}{, displaying a macro assignment}{parsetree} -->

+A similar (and official) plug-in also exists for *Netbeans*, the main IDE used during the development of this project, however it was not compatible with the latest versions of Netbeans.

-The grammar contains no special verifications, which happen at compile time.
+Because it is important to make a separation between parsing and compiling, the grammar contains no special verifications; they are done at compile time.
 This makes the grammar *much* more readable and easy to understand.

-Also, ANTLR provides a feature for labelling the alternatives of a rule, which it will use for code generation where it will generate one visitor method per label (e.g. instead of having to implement a very extensive `visitExpression()` method, it will be broken down to all its alternatives `visitAddition()`, `visitMultiplication()` etc.).
+Also, ANTLR provides a feature for **labelling** the *alternatives* of a rule, which it will use for code generation where it will generate one visitor method per label (e.g. instead of having to implement a very extensive `visitExpression()` method, it will be broken down to all its alternatives `visitAddition()`, `visitMultiplication()` etc.).

 ### Rules